 Diarrhoea is a common symptom of many conditions and diseases.
 In some cases, no definite cause can be found and the diarrhoea goes away on its own without any treatment.
 The common causes of diarrhoea may include :

 - Viral gastroenteritis is the most common cause of acute diarrhoea.
 The symptoms are often mild and resolve on their own.
 The gastric flu or ‘tummy bug’ may be caused by a rotavirus, adenovirus, Norwalk virus, viral hepatitis or cytomegalovirus.
+This is a common cause of baby and toddler diarrhoea.

 - Bacterial infection usually occurs due to consumption of contaminated food or water and may present either as food poisoning or traveller’s diarrhoea.
 Bacterial infections causing diarrhoea could be due to Campylobacter, Salmonella, Shigella and Escherichia coli (E. coli).